-Since January 2015, Mr. McMullen has been chairman of the board and chief executive officer of Kroger, a publicly traded, Cincinnati-based company that is one of the world's largest food retailers.
-He served as chief executive officer of Kroger in 2014 and as president and chief operating officer from 2009 through 2013.
+Mr. McMullen has been chairman of the board of Kroger since January 2015 and chief executive officer since 2014.
+Kroger is a publicly traded Cincinnati-based company and the world's thirdlargest retailer.
+He served as Kroger's president and chief operating officer from 2009 through 2013.
 Mr. McMullen has been a director of Kroger since 2003, when he was promoted to vice chairman of the board.
 From 2000 to 2003, he was executive vice president of strategy, planning and finance.
 He joined Kroger as a part-time store clerk in 1978 and advanced to hold key financial positions, including corporate controller and chief financial officer.

-Mr. McMullen serves on the boards of the Cincinnati Business Committee and Cincinnati Center City Development Corporation (3CDC).
-From 2007 to 2014, he was a member of the board of Global Standards 1, a privately owned company that owns USP and RFID codes, and from 2010 to 2014, he served as chairman of GS1 US, a not-for-profit organization that develops supply-chain standards, solution and services for 25 industries.
+In 2016, Mr. McMullen was elected to the board of VF Corporation where he serves on the audit, nominating and governance committees.
+He is a board member of the Cincinnati Business Committee and Cincinnati Center City Development Corporation (3CDC).
+From 2007 to 2014, he served on the board of Global Standards 1, a privately owned company that owns UPC and RFID codes, and from 2010 to 2014, he was chairman of GS1 US, a not-for-profit organization that develops supply-chain standards, solution and services for 25 industries.
 He also was chairman from 2012 to 2014 of 1WorldSync, a nonprofit organization supporting retailers and consumer product manufacturers across the world.
 Mr. McMullen holds a Master of Science in accounting from the University of Kentucky, where he also completed his Bachelor of Science in accounting and Bachelor of Business Administration in finance.
 Other activities have included leadership and service on nonprofit community boards and committees that support a private university and independent living for the disabled and disadvantaged.

-David P. Osborn, CFA, age 54, joined the company's board in November of 2013.
+David P. Osborn, CFA, age 55, joined the company's board in November 2013.
 He is a member of our audit and investment committees and a director on our insurance subsidiary boards.

 Mr. Osborn draws on more than 30 years of experience as an investment professional to lead his independent investment advisory firm's dividend growth strategy team.
-This dividend growth strategy mirrors our own investment strategy supporting investment committee decisions.
-His experiences building relationships and setting long-term strategic business plans enhance board discussions of our company's long-term outlook and strategic planning activities.
+This dividend growth strategy mirrors our own investment strategy, supporting investment committee decisions.
+His experiences building relationships and setting long-term, strategic business plans enhance board discussions of our company's long-term outlook and strategic planning activities.

 Since 2012, Mr. Osborn has been president of Cincinnati-based Osborn Rohs Williams & Donohoe LLC.
 He joined its predecessor firm in 1993, becoming a partner in 2010.
 Mr. Osborn previously held positions at PNC Bank from 1987 to 1993 and at Thomson McKinnon Inc. from 1983 to 1987, prior to its acquisition by Prudential Securities.
-He earned his Bachelor of Science in business administration from Miami University in Oxford, Ohio, and has qualified for the Chartered Financial Analyst designation since 1991.
-He is a former president of the CFA Society of Cincinnati and serves on the investment committee for a children's hospital, as well as nonprofit organizations supporting the arts, education, youth services and the care of adults with neurological disorders.
+He earned his Bachelor of Science in business administration from Miami University in Oxford, Ohio.
+Mr. Osborn has qualified for the Chartered Financial Analyst designation since 1991 and is a former president of the CFA Society of Cincinnati.
+His activities also include leadership and service on the board of a children's hospital, as well as nonprofit organizations supporting the arts, education, youth services and the care of adults with neurological disorders.

-Gretchen W. Price, age 60, has been a director of the company since 2002.
+Gretchen W. Price, age 61, has been a director of the company since 2002.
 She chairs our audit committee and is a member of our compensation and nominating committees.